KevinSkills/GPT-OCR/README.md

 -------------
-Before using the application, ensure that you have Python installed on your system and the necessary libraries (pystray, PIL, keyboard, requests, pyperclip, and tkinter) which can be installed using `pip`:
+Before using the application, ensure that you have Python installed on your system and the necessary libraries (pystray, PIL, keyboard, requests, pyperclip, and easygui) which can be installed using `pip`:

-    pip install pystray pillow keyboard requests pyperclip tkinter
+    pip install pystray pillow keyboard requests pyperclip easygui

 Additionally, you must have an API key from OpenAI to use their OCR model.
 Set this key as an environment variable on your system.